sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/prune.md

 ---

 {{% notice commercial %}}
-**COMMERCIAL FEATURE**: Access the prune API in the packaged Sensu Go distribution.
+**COMMERCIAL FEATURE**: Access pruning via `enterprise/prune/v1alpha` API endpoints in the packaged Sensu Go distribution.
 For more information, read [Get started with commercial features](../../commercial/).
 {{% /notice %}}

 {{% notice note %}}
-**NOTE**: The prune API is an alpha feature and may include breaking changes.
+**NOTE**: The `enterprise/prune/v1alpha` API endpoints are an alpha feature and may include breaking changes.
 The prune API requires [cluster-level privileges](../../operations/control-access/rbac/#roles-and-cluster-roles), even when all resources belong to the same namespace.

-Requests to the prune API require you to authenticate with a Sensu [API key](../#configure-an-environment-variable-for-api-key-authentication) or [access token](../#authenticate-with-the-authentication-api).
+Requests to `enterprise/prune/v1alpha` API endpoints require you to authenticate with a Sensu [API key](../#configure-an-environment-variable-for-api-key-authentication) or [access token](../#authenticate-with-the-authentication-api).
 The code examples in this document use the [environment variable](../#configure-an-environment-variable-for-api-key-authentication) `$SENSU_API_KEY` to represent a valid API key in API requests.
 {{% /notice %}}